rbouckaert/DeveloperManual/README.md

 ## Sequence simulator

-`SequenceSimulator` can help generate individual alignments.
+`SequenceSimulator` (alternatively `SimulatedAlignment`) can help generate individual alignments.

+- `SequenceSimulator` can be used to generate a static alignment that can be merged into existing XML (e.g. with the help of `beast.app.seqgen.MergeDataWith`).
+- `SimulatedAlignment` can be used as replacement of an alignment in the XML and will generate a new alignment every time BEAST is started on the XML.

 To generate N XML files, use `CoverageTestXMLGenerator` in Experimenter package